-Family 8.49 - 8.56; Multiple Looping Combinations
+Family 8.49,8.50 - 8.55,8.56; Multiple Looping Combinations

 When 1/2 and 3/4 loops join each other in these sub-families, their radii must be equal and there is no line between the loops.
 A line drawn would be a minimum two (2) point deduction depending on the length of the line.
-In sub-family 8.53 - 8.54, where a 1/2 roll is depicted between the 1/2 and 3/4 loops, there is no line before or after the roll.
-However the roll is flown on a horizontal line which begins as soon as the first partial loop is finished.
-As soon as the roll is finished, the next partial loop must begin immediately.
-Adding a line at either of these points is a minimum two (2) point deduction depending on the length of the line.
-The final exception is the 1/4 loop that returns the aircraft to horizontal flight, which should have a reasonable radius, but need not match the other looping radii.
+The $\frac{1}{4}$ loop that returns the aircraft to horizontal flight, should have a reasonable radius, but need not match the other looping radii.